Basic Methods

 Hence it becomes obvious that techniques of “coloring” the chakras practiced in some schools are harmful, and using them is a consequence of tremendous spiritual incompetence of the leaders of those schools.
 For the subtlest color is white with tender goldish hue, and any other color is obviously farther from the level of the subtlety of the Creator.

-Another typical mistake that people may make when working with the chakras is placing the emphasis on the development of the ajna chakra and its “window” (trikutta), which ostensibly leads to the attainment of clairvoyance.
+Another typical mistake that people may make when working with the chakras is placing the emphasis on the development of the ajna chakra and its “window” (“trikutta”), which, ostensibly, results in the attainment of clairvoyance.
 This tendency has a long history and originates in the incorrect interpretation of Krishna’s words in the Bhagavad Gita [11] (8:10), where He recommends channeling energy through the head.
 But from the next verses of Gita (8:12) it is clear that He meant the energy of Atman.
-However, in numerous schools, whose leaders have not cognized Atman yet, attempts are made to perform this with regular bioenergies; this leads to activation of one of the coarsest (originally) chakras and as a consequence to coarsening of the entire consciousness.
+However, in numerous schools, whose leaders have not cognized Atman yet, attempts are made to perform this with regular bioenergies; this results in activation of one of the coarsest (originally) chakras and as a consequence in coarsening of the entire consciousness.
 Such people develop, in particular, a “piercing”, sharp, unpleasant gaze.
 A tendency like this halts them for a long time in their spiritual development.

 But the clairvoyance, which some seekers gain as a result of such practice, is of no real value, because it enables them to see only emotional auras around the heads of other people and is good only for “spying” upon their emotional states.